The Dickey Club: Initiation ritual

 As with most secret societies, little is known about the initiation rituals of the Dickey Club, and references to it are few and far between.
-What is known is that at one point there appear to have been two phases of initiation into the Dickey Club; a public phase, followed by a private ritual.
+What is known is that at one point, there appear to have been two phases of initiation into the Dickey Club: a public phase, followed by a private ritual.
 According to an article published in The Cambridge Tribune, the public phase of the initiation lasted a full week and seemed to constitute fairly standard hazing-type practices.
-The first night included stripping initiates down to just their pants and having them run by current members while they were slapped and punched; a practice known as “running the gauntlet”.
-After the first night, “[t]he members-elect are made to wear sneakers, a flannel suit and shirt and must go without their hats, no matter what the season of the year.
-For five long days and nights, they wear these clothes, and for this eternity they must never be seen walking.
+The first night included stripping initiates down to just their pants and having them run by current members while they were slapped and punched; a practice known as "running the gauntlet".
+After the first night, "[t]he members-elect are made to wear sneakers, a flannel suit and shirt, and must go without their hats, no matter what the season of the year.
+For five long days and nights, they wear these clothes, and for this eternity, they must never be seen walking.
 They must always run – run to lectures, run to lunch, run to their rooms, run to their dinners, run everywhere, run here for one member, run there for another.
-Hence the terms “running for the Dickie.”
+Hence the terms "running for the Dickie."

 Once the public phase of the initiation was complete, the neophytes were officially inducted into the Dickey Club in a private ritual.
 The only known first-hand account of the private portion of the initiation ritual comes from the memoirs of Julian Hawthorne, the son of Nathaniel Hawthorne.

-Julian Hawthorne writes that he was initiated into the Dickey Club on the evening of May 18, 1864:I was initiated into a college secret society—a couple of hours of grotesque and good-humored rodomontade and horseplay, in which I cooperated as in a kind of pleasant nightmare, confident, even when branded with a red-hot iron or doused head-over-heels in boiling oil, that it would come out all right.
-The neophyte is effectively blindfolded during the proceedings, and at last, still sightless, I was led down flights of steps into a silent crypt, and helped into a coffin, where I was to stay until the Resurrection.After lying in the coffin for a while, Hawthorne states that he was visited by an older classmate dressed as a “friendly demon”, with whom he had a conversation, and that “After a while, he went away and I lay in peace: until a bevy of roistering friends arrived, hoisted me out, hurried me up the steps, snatched off bandages, and lo!
-I was in a brightly lighted room filled with jolly fellows who were shaking hands with me, giving me the ‘grip,’ and leading me to a large bowl brimming with claret punch.”
+Hawthorne writes that he was initiated into the Dickey Club on the evening of May 18, 1864:I was initiated into a college secret society—a couple of hours of grotesque and good-humored rodomontade and horseplay, in which I cooperated as in a kind of pleasant nightmare, confident, even when branded with a red-hot iron or doused head-over-heels in boiling oil, that it would come out all right.
+The neophyte is effectively blindfolded during the proceedings, and at last, still sightless, I was led down flights of steps into a silent crypt, and helped into a coffin, where I was to stay until the Resurrection.After lying in the coffin for a while, Hawthorne states that he was visited by an older classmate dressed as a "friendly demon", with whom he had a conversation, and that "After a while, he went away and I lay in peace: until a bevy of roistering friends arrived, hoisted me out, hurried me up the steps, snatched off bandages, and lo!
+I was in a brightly lighted room filled with jolly fellows who were shaking hands with me, giving me the 'grip,' and leading me to a large bowl brimming with claret punch."